Thursday, September 4, 2025

 Laurie Kuntz

 Laurie Kuntz is a four-time Pushcart Prize nominee and two-time Best of the Net Nominee.
 In 2024, she won a Pushcart Prize.
 She published six books of poetry.
 Her latest book, That Infinite Roar, was published by Gyroscope Press.
-Her themes come from working with Southeast Asian refugees, living as an expatriate in Japan, the Philippines, Thailand, and Brazil, and raising a husband and son.
+Her themes stem from her experiences working with Southeast Asian refugees, living as an expatriate in Japan, the Philippines, Thailand, and Brazil, and raising a husband and son.

 Leah Mueller